 |Overview||Program Concentration||Admissions||Typical Course Sequence||Careers Info|

-You will spend your freshman and sophomore years completing UConn General Education requirements and prerequisite courses before applying to the Coordinated Program by February 1st of your sophomore year.
-Once accepted into the program, you will be a Dietetics major for your junior and senior years as well as your externship.
-You'll begin your supervised practice experiences while completing didactic coursework, increasing the time spent in supervised practice as you progress through the program.
+You will spend your freshman and sophomore years completing UConn General Education requirements and prerequisite courses before applying to the 4 + 1 Coordinated Program by February 1st of your sophomore year.
+Once accepted into the program, you will be a Dietetics major for your junior and senior years as an undergraduate and then complete your MS degree as well as your externship.
+You will begin your supervised practice experiences while completing didactic coursework, increasing the time spent in supervised practice as you progress through the program.
 This time spent under the supervision of qualified professionals will help you develop the knowledge and skills necessary to excel as a competent entry-level dietetics professional.

-Over the course of four semesters and a 6-week 6-credit summer externship, you will complete both didactic coursework and supervised practice training.
+Over the course of six semesters and a 4-week 4-credit summer externship (3.08 academic years), you will complete both didactic coursework and supervised practice training.
 Your didactic coursework will include courses covering topics like:

 - Medical Nutrition Therapy